ljbo82/cpp-project-builder-doc/README.md

-# cpp-project-builder/doc
+# cpp-project-builder documentation

-This directory contains the documentation for each makefile provided by the build system:
+This directory contains the documentation for each makefile provided by [cpp-project-builder-core](https://github.com/ljbo82/cpp-project-builder-core) build system.

 > **Assumptions**
 >